 Here’s what the science suggests matters most for breaking bias, especially if you’ve made an intervention mandatory.

-Work on both kinds of biases
+kinds of biases

 Bias plays a role in why the loudest person in the room gets listened to the most, why we hire people who remind us of ourselves, and why we give better performance ratings to people who impressed us recently.
 But it’s also the reason why we can guess where the forks are stored in a friend’s kitchen.
 Our biases are simply cognitive shortcuts.